Graft-versus-host disease

 After a transplant, the recipient usually takes medicines, such as prednisone (a steroid), which suppress the immune system.
 This helps reduce the chances (or severity) of GVHD.

-You'll continue taking the medicines until your health care provider thinks the risk for GVHD is low.
+You'll continue taking the medicines until your transplant health care provider thinks the risk for GVHD is low.
 Many of these medicines have side effects, including kidney and liver damage.
 You'll have regular tests to watch for these problems.

 Outlook (Prognosis)

-Outlook depends on the severity of GVHD.
+The outlook depends on the severity of GVHD.
 People who receive closely matched bone marrow tissue and cells usually do better.

 Some cases of GVHD can damage the liver, lungs, digestive tract, or other body organs.
 There is also a risk for severe infections.